-When using a clustered pair of load balancers in two-arm NAT mode all load balanced services must be configured on an external floating IP.
-The real servers must also have their default gateway directed to an internal floating IP.
+When using a load balancer in two-arm NAT mode, all load balanced services can be configured on the external IP (eth1).
+The real servers must also have their default gateway directed to the internal IP.
+Please note that it is good practice to use extra dedicated floating IP's for the VIP and the gateway to make adding 2nd unit (to create a clustered pair) much easier.